OSGConnect/tutorial-pytorch/README.md

 The OSPool can be used as a platform to carry out machine learning and artificial intelligence research.
 The following tutorial uses the common machine learning framework, PyTorch.

-## Using Pytorch on OSPool
+## Using PyTorch on OSPool
-The preferred method of using a software on the the OSPool is to use a [container.]() The guide shows two ways of running pytorch on the OSPool.
-Firstly, downloading our desired version of pytorch images from dockerhub.
-Secondly, how to use an already created singularity container of pytorch to submit a HTCondor job on OSPool.
+The preferred method of using a software on the the OSPool is to use a [container.]() The guide shows two ways of running PyTorch on the OSPool.
+Firstly, downloading our desired version of PyTorch images from dockerhub.
+Secondly, how to use an already created singularity container of PyTorch to submit a HTCondor job on OSPool.

 ### Pulling an Image from Docker
 **Please note that the `docker build` will not work on the access point**.
 Apptainer is installed on the access point and users can use Apptainer to either [build an image]() from the definition file or use `apptainer pull` to create a `.sif` file from Docker images.
-At the time the guide is written, the latest version of pytorch is 2.1.1.
+At the time the guide is written, the latest version of PyTorch is 2.1.1.
 Before pulling the image/software from Docker it is a good practice to set up the cache directory of Apptainer.
 Run the following command on the command prompt
 ```
 [user@ap]$ mkdir $HOME/tmp
 [user@ap]$ export TMPDIR=$HOME/tmp